bmj2728/HostServiceTest/README.md

 **Latest improvements to the architecture:**

+- **Symbolic links and hard links**: Full support for creating, reading, and managing symbolic and hard links via `Symlink`, `Link`, `Readlink`, and `Lstat` operations.
+Essential for configuration management and shared resources.
+- **File permissions and ownership**: Comprehensive permission management with both path-based (`Chmod`, `Chown`, `Lchown`, `Chtimes`) and handle-based (`FileChmod`, `FileChown`) operations.
+Change permissions, ownership, and timestamps with fine-grained control.
+- **File handle operations**: Added `FileSync` for explicit disk synchronization and `FileTruncate` for resizing files - essential for reliable file operations and data integrity.
+- **Process identification**: Added `Getpid` and `Getppid` methods to retrieve process identifiers, enabling better logging, tracking, and process management.
 - **File and directory management**: Added `Rename`, `Remove`, and `RemoveAll` operations for comprehensive file system management.
 These destructive operations follow the same security model and path confinement as other operations - use responsibly!
 - **User and group identification**: Added `Getuid`, `Getgid`, `Geteuid`, `Getegid`, and `GetGroups` methods to retrieve user and group identifiers from the host system, enabling plugins to make security-aware decisions without direct system access
 - **Consistent rootDir + path API pattern**: Refactored all file operations (`ReadDir`, `ReadFile`, `WriteFile`, `FileOpen`, `FileCreate`, `Stat`) to consistently accept a `rootDir` (must be absolute) and a `path` (absolute or relative, must not escape rootDir) instead of attempting to identify this data manually.
 This provides clearer security boundaries and better path confinement.
 See the [API Design Patterns](#api-design-patterns) section for details.